About the Propensity to Cycle Tool

 Data Scientist / Developer

 With many thanks also to former PCT team members Alvaro Ullrich and Ilan Fridman Rojas

 The PCT was designed to assist transport planners and policy makers to prioritise investments and interventions to promote cycling.The PCT answers the question: 'where is cycling currently common and where does cycling have the greatest potential to grow?'.
 The PCT can be used at different scales.

 First, the PCT is a strategic planning tool.
-Different visons of the future are represented through various scenarios of change,including the government’s draft Cycling Delivery Plan target to double cycling in a decade and the more ambitious ‘Go Dutch’ scenario, whereby cycling levels are reached in England (allowing for English hilliness and trip distances).
+Different visons of the future are represented through various scenarios of change,including the Department for Transport’s draft Cycling Delivery Plan target to double cycling in a decade and the more ambitious ‘Go Dutch’ scenario, whereby cycling levels are reached in England (allowing for English hilliness and trip distances).
 By showing what the rate of cycling could feasibly look like in different parts of cities and regions, and illustrating the associated increase in cycle use on the road network, the PCT should inform policies that seek a wider shift towards sustainable transport.

 Second, the PCT can also be used at a smaller scale.
 The scenario level of commuter cycling along a particular road can be used to estimate future mode share for cycling on that corridor.
 This can be compared with current allocation of space to different modes, and used to consider re -allocation from less sustainable modes to cater for cycling growth.
 In other cases, low current or potential flows may indicate a barrier, such as a major road or rail line, causing severance and lengthening trips.
 This could be addressed through new infrastructure such as a pedestrian and cycle bridge.

 Central both to strategic and smaller-scale use is the question of where to prioritise high quality cycling infrastructure of sufficient capacity for a planned growth in cycling (Aldred et al 2017).